filakhtov/gentoo-use-docs/media-libs/libwebp.md

 It is safe to disable the flag.

-### neon
-Pass the `--enable-neon` option to the configure script.
-Use the optimized assembly code that utilizes NEON SIMD instruction set on supported ARM platforms to accelerate encoding and decoding procedures, including colorspace conversion, chroma strong-filtering, quantization, histogram collection, etc.

-This flag should be enabled on ARM platforms that support NEON SIMD instructions.

 ### opengl
 Pass the `--enable-gl` option to the configure script.
 Build and install the `vwebp` tool to decompresses a WebP file and display it in a window using the OpenGL API.